shasha9/Hadoop-MapReduce/README.md

 Number of Hits on each unique IP Address on the basis of weblogs will be counted and stored in output file in HDFS < [name of Output dir mentioned in command]/part* >

 # 7. WordCount Using Combiner Class :
-A new Class is added in Driver code of the program making execution fast 😇 Combiner class gets executed just after mapping phase and aggregates the data to help reducer in faster execution.
+A new Class is added in Driver code of the program making execution fast.Combiner class gets executed just after mapping phase and aggregates the data to help reducer in faster execution.

 # 8. MRUnit Testing the MapReduce Code :
 Just like there is a testing tool in java "JUNIT" there is "MRUnit" in MapReduce to test whether the code is running properly or not.
 We can test code by passing sample inputs and check the outputs.